fbdtemme/torrenttools/docs/commands/create.rst

                                        When no unit is specified block size will be either 2^<n> bytes, or <n> bytes if n is larger or equal to 16384.
                                        Piece size must be a power of two in range [16K, 64M].
-                                       Leave empty to determine by total file size. [default: auto] -s,--source <source>             Add a source tag to facilitate cross-seeding.
+                                       Leave empty or set to auto to determine by total file size. [default: auto] -s,--source <source>             Add a source tag to facilitate cross-seeding.
       -n,--name <name>                 Set the name of the torrent.
 This changes the filename for single file torrents or the root directory name for multi-file torrents.